andytyler/docs/README.md

 1. Install Mintlify: `npm install -g mintlify`
 2. Run the development server: `mintlify dev`

-## License
+## 📝 License

-This documentation is licensed under the ISC License.
-See the LICENSE file for details.
+This project is [MIT](https://opensource.org/licenses/MIT) licensed.

 ## Support

 If you need help or have any questions, please open an issue on our GitHub repository.

 ---
 Built with Mintlify.
-Powered by Waterfall-Fetch.